KhalidMued/Object-Oriented-Java/Bank OOP/Readme.md

 Also, Withdraw & Deposit Methods
 + Showing the differences between Private & Public when assigning an attribute

 Note: if you needed to use an attribute in the main method but with a new variable you created.
-This attribute needs to be private otherwise it won't be visible.
+This attribute needs to be public otherwise it won't be visible.